-This web site aims to provide a wide variety of information on the Seljuk world, but much more is available.
-Please consult the following following general, annotated bibliography which includes a number of additional resources providing further information.
-This bibliography lists the most significant works containing discussions on the Anatolian han, including the general historical context, structure, place in architectural development, decoration and construction.
-This bibliography is not exhaustive and seeks to list books and articles in Western languages, and does not contain the numerous Turkish-language texts which would be inaccessible to most English speakers and which are difficult to locate in libraries outside of Turkey.
+Please consult the following following general, annotated bibliography which includes the most significant works containing discussions on Anatolian hans, including the general historical context, structure, place in architectural development, decoration and construction.
+This bibliography is not exhaustive and seeks to list books and articles principally in Western languages, and does not contain the numerous Turkish-language texts and articles on individual hans which would be inaccessible to most English speakers and which are difficult to locate in libraries outside of Turkey.
 The list does not inventory theses which are currently being written on the subject, or general texts on Turkish or Islamic art (see Reidlmayer, below).
-Numerous articles relative to individual specific hans have appeared in scholarly journals, and are too detailed in nature to be suitable for the scope of this general list.
 For information concerning a specific han, please refer to the bibliography at the end of its listing on the web page.
 In addition, there are many online resources now available for consultation.
-For those who wish a detailed bibliography in Turkish, consult the Acun text listed below, which provides an extensive listing of texts and articles published in Turkish.
+For those who wish a detailed bibliography in Turkish, consult the Acun, Mecit or Blessing texts listed below, which provide extensive bibliographies of texts and articles published in Turkish.

 Books and articles

 Acun, Hakki, editor.
 Anadolu Selçuklu Dönemi Kervansarayları.
-Ankara: Kültür ve Turizm Bakanlığı Yayınları, 2007.
+Ankara: T.C.
+Kültür ve Turizm Bakanlığı Yayınları, 2007.

 Over 25 noted Turkish scholars join force here in this contribution to the corpus of literature on the Seljuk period and which provides a long-needed serious volume dedicated specifically to hans.
 This luxurious and graphically-appealing work is divided into several sections.
 It starts with a chapter providing background information on the social and economic life of the Seljuk period, followed by a section discussing current excavation and renovation projects.
 The next part is devoted to decorative elements, with many detailed photographs and drawings of carved stones.
 The book ends with a summary catalog of hans with plans and sparse descriptions, but regrettably, furnishes no photographs of each individual han listed.
 A substantial bibliography is included.
 Although entirely in Turkish and not exhaustive, this volume can be appreciated for its color photographs, plans, aerial views, detailed drawings and even images from Google earth.
 Sponsored by the Turkish Government publishing house, it is a sumptuous endeavor of 559 pages.
 (In Turkish).